skip to main content

 Industry standards and guidelines

-• In the U.S. and Canada, our cattle are slaughtered according to North American Meat Institute (NAMI) standards.
+• In the U.S. and Canada, cattle are slaughtered according to Meat Institute standards.
 Cargill serves as a technical contributor to these guidelines.

-• Additionally, all drivers delivering cattle to our U.S. slaughter plants are certified by the Beef Quality Assurance Transportation and Training Certification Program (BQAT) for cattle transporters.
+• All drivers delivering cattle to our U.S. slaughter plants are certified by the Beef Quality Assurance Transportation (BQAT) Training and Certification Program for cattle transporters.

-• Likewise, we meet and exceed our commitment that 90% of our U.S. feed yard cattle supply come from yards that are Beef Quality Assurance (BQA) certified, a program that educates cattle producers in animal handling best practices, including optimal antibiotic use.
+• Over 90% of our U.S. feed yard cattle supply come from yards that are Beef Quality Assurance (BQA) certified, a program that educates cattle producers in animal handling best practices, including optimal antibiotic use.

 • We employ more than 30 Professional Animal Auditor Certification Organization (PAACO) certified auditors.